WCGA/knowledge-base/docs/catalogs/catalogs.rst

 Best Practices for Catalogs
 ===========================
 * Advertise your CSW endpoint so that people can readily access it through an 'API' or 'Developer' tab.
-* ESRI Geoportal and CKAN both provide comprehensive open source catalog software options that have been adopeted by a wide user community and are recommended.
+* ESRI Geoportal and CKAN both provide comprehensive open source catalog software options that have been adopted by a wide user community and are recommended.
 * Publish only your original metadata and data.